Introduction to Supercomputing, part III

 Prerequisites

-Participation in the course Introduction to Supercomputing Part I (Unix shell and remote access to supercomputers), and optionally Part II too.
+Participation in the course Introduction to Supercomputing Part I (Unix shell and remote access to supercomputers), and optionally Part II as well.

 The language of instruction is English.